Latest Posts

-Template for a Design Brief – A design brief is a written document that describes the purpose of the project and includes details about the client.
-The design brief is the project’s blueprint.
+Template for a Design Brief—A design brief is a written document that describes the project’s purpose and includes details about the client.
+It is the project’s blueprint.

 This template is a formatted design brief for the AIGA Proposal and Contract Guidelines.

-As designers, we often come up with ideas for projects we want to start, but we need some direction before we get started.
+As designers, we often have ideas for projects we want to start, but we need some direction before we can proceed.

-Design briefs are a great way to provide direction to your clients, help them focus on the project’s purpose, and give them a roadmap for getting from Point A to Point B.
+Design briefs are a great way to give your clients direction, help them focus on the project’s purpose, and give them a roadmap for getting from Point A to Point B.

-Design briefs help you stay organized, keep your client on track, and provide a structure to help you complete the project.
+Design briefs help you stay organized, keep your client on track, and provide a structure for completing the project.

-This template is the first step in creating a design brief that will help your client achieve their goals and provide a structure for you to work within.
+This template is the first step in creating a design brief to help your client achieve their goals and provide a structure for you to work within.

-If you’re interested in learning more about design briefs, check out this article.
+If you want to learn more about design briefs, check out this article.

 What Is A Design Brief?